torin-st/misy2/readme.md

 Then Users-service makes request to http://httpbin.org - you see response for this request at http://localhost:8085/headers.
 We have the same "x-b3-traceid" header and different "x-b3-parentspanid", "x-b3-spanid".

+Perform POST request to http://localhost:8085/orders to see how Gateway redirect request to Orders-service and a saga will be performed (see "misy2-oreders-service"):

+`curl -X POST -H "Content-Type: application/json" -d '{"userID":1, "deliveryTime":"2023-03-17T14:00:00"}' http://localhost:8085/orders`

+### misy2-orders-service

+After receiving of POST request to create an order start a saga:
+1. Orders-service: create an orders with a state APPROVAL_PENDING and publish creational event.
+2. Users-service: listen to creational events from Orders-service, verify order (user with name "Jake" can't create an order), publish event if validation is successfull or failed.
+3. Orders-service: listen to validation events from Users-service, change a state of the order to APPROVED or REJECTED.

 ### misy2-users-service

+At startup add 4 users: new User("Jake"), new User("Jane"), new User("John"), new User("Jennifer").

 Visit http://localhost:[randomPort]/api/users to see list of users.